Industrial Security Job Aids

 February 2016, 12 pages.
 The job aid introduces security practitioners to DSS's Industrial Base Technology List (IBTL).
 The IBTL identifies and defines critical U.S. defense technology and crosswalks all categories to the legacy Military Critical Technology List.
 This job aid is an excellent resource for the protection of U.S. technology and the implementation of research, development and acquisition security practices.

-September 2011.
-To provide assistance for anyone who has been tasked with completing a DD Form 254, we've created a web-based course.
+A printable guide to provide assistance for anyone who has been tasked with completing a DD Form 254.

 Inquiry (AI) Job Aid for Industry